vichargrave/vichargrave.github.io/_posts/2019-04-17-packet-capture-with-wireshark-and-elasticsearch.md

 Network packet capture and analysis are commonly done with tools like *tcpdump*, *snort*, and *Wireshark*.
 These tools provide the capability to capture packets live from networks and store the captures in PCAP files for later analysis.
 A much better way to store packets is to index them in Elasticsearch where you can easily search for packets based on any combination of packet fields.

-The *Wireshark* command line application *tshark* works much like *tcpdump* with tha added capability to output captured packets in JSON format.
+The *Wireshark* command line application *tshark* works much like *tcpdump* with the added capabilities to recognize a wide range of protocols as well as output captured packets in JSON format.
+This output capability makes it a natural to use with Elasticsearch.
 We developed a Python application **Espcap** to ciphon JSON packets from *tshark* then send them to Elasticsearch to be indexed.
 This article discusses the design and usage of **Espcap**.

 ## Packet Capture with Tshark